rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 #### To use `dnf` for package installation

 Assuming you have already uninstalled the `wget` utility from an exercise, we will use DNF to install the package in the following steps.
-The 2-3 steps process that we needed earlier when we installed `wget` via `rpm` should be reduced to a one step process using `dnf`. `dnf` will quietly resolve any dependencies.
+The 2-3 steps process needed earlier when we installed `wget` via `rpm` is now a one step process using `dnf`. `dnf` will quietly resolve any dependencies.

 1. First, let us ensure that `wget` and `libmetalink` are uninstalled from the system.
 Type: